Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Statler and Waldorf

 Sure, the two outdated guys in the balcony even have names – and are simply two of the Muppets’ iconic characters.
-Statler and Waldorf are two aged gents who continually heckle the Muppets from their balcony field, although sometimes produce other roles comparable to the ghost of Jacob Marley in The Muppet Christmas Carol.
+Statler and Waldorf are two aged gents who consistently heckle the Muppets from their balcony field, although sometimes produce other roles resembling the ghost of Jacob Marley in The Muppet Christmas Carol.

 Statler: Carried out by Richard Hunt (1976–1991), Jerry Nelson (1975, 1992–2003), Steve Whitmire (2002–2016), Peter Linz (2017–current)